-- 7/29/16: United States Government sued a Lexington man, Jerome Hahn, and the Lexington-based medical device company he owns, Telehealth Holdings, LLC, for violations of the False Claims Act alleging that they defrauded the government by submitting false claims in connection with federal grants. - According to the Complaint, Telehealth received three grants from the government worth over \$600,000 to develop a sleep apnea monitoring system and for the development of pillboxes customized for specific patient populations. - The Complaint alleges Hahn and Telehealth did the following: - Made false statements in the grant applications about Telehealth's personnel, facilities and accounting systems; - Falsely stated on grant reports that they had spent grant funds for purposes of the grants and in compliance with grant regulations when in fact spent money on personnel expenses; - Used grant money on business expenses not allowed under grant regulations, e.g., marketing and promotion expenses; - Spent over \$100,000 in grant funds for foreign goods and services, when grant regulations require recipients to use American goods/workers; and - Falsified accounting ledgers entries and created false invoices in order to conceal that federal funds had been misspent
+- 7/29/16: United States Government sued a Lexington man, Jerome Hahn, and the Lexington-based medical device company he owns, Telehealth Holdings, LLC, for violations of the False Claims Act alleging that they defrauded the government by submitting false claims in connection with federal grants. - According to the Complaint, Telehealth received three grants from the government worth over \$600,000 to develop a sleep apnea monitoring system and for the development of pillboxes customized for specific patient - and for the development of pillboxes customized for specials propulations.

+The Complaint alleges Hahn and Telehealth did the following:

+Made false statements in the grant applications about Telehealth's personnel, facilities and accounting systems; Falsely stated on grant reports that they had spent grant funds for purposes of the grants and in compliance with grant regulations when in fact spent money on personnel expenses; Used grant money on business expenses not allowed under grant regulations, e.g., marketing and promotion expenses; Spent over \$100,000 in grant funds for foreign goods and services, when grant regulations require recipients to use American goods/workers; and Falsified accounting ledgers entries and created false invoices in order to conceal that federal funds had been misspent